 Respected sir,

-I am writing this email to request you kindly pay me my pending salary.
-I am already going through a serious financial crisis due to a sudden decision of the company to terminate my job.
+I am writing this email to request that you kindly pay me my pending salary.
+Due to the company’s sudden decision to terminate my job, I am already going through a serious financial crisis.

-It is my humble request to you to kindly release my salary on my account details which are already present in the record of the company.
-Details of my job as well the layoff have been attached with this email.
+It is my humble request to you to kindly release my salary on my account details, which are already present in the company’s record.
+Details of my job and the layoff are attached to this email.
 I am looking forward to your kind response.

 File: Word (.docx) & iPad